exist2021/tft/content/pages/Gemsnotes App - AI comes to the rescue when you are overwhelmed..md

 ## So summing it up

-1. Gemsnotes are good to work when notes are related to a project.
+1. Gemsnotes is good to work when notes are related to a project.
 Per my interaction with Lorenzo, Gemsnotes can handle about 500 notes well.
 I think it is a good size for a project.

 2. Trust the AI - At the heart of the app is its similarity suggestion which removes the need for connecting notes manually.
 This is where real-time is saved.